 The showmount feature enables an NFS client to query the SVM for a list of available NFS exports.
 A pod deployed to the Kubernetes cluster could issue the showmount -e command against the data LIF and receive a list of available mounts, including those which it does not have access to.
 While this isn’t, by itself, dangerous or a security compromise, it does provide unnecessary information potentially aiding an unauthorized user with connecting to an NFS export.

-Disable showmount using SVM level ONTAP CLI command:
+Disabling showmount is an SVM level command:

 vserver nfs modify -vserver <svm_name> -showmount disabled

 6.1.8.
 Use NFSv4 for Trident’s etcd when possible¶

 NFSv3 locks are handled by Network Lock Manager (NLM), which is a sideband mechanism not using the NFS protocol.
 Therefore, during a failure scenario and a server hosting the Trident pod ungracefully leaves the network (either by a hard reboot or all access being abruptly severed), the NFS lock is held indefinitely.
 This results in Trident failure because etcd’s volume cannot be mounted from another node.

 NFSv4 has session management and locking built into the protocol and the locks are released automatically when the session times out.
 In a recovery situation, the trident pod will be redeployed on another node, mount, and come back up after the v4 locks are automatically released.

 6.2.
 Best practices for configuring SolidFire¶

 Create a SolidFire account.
 Each SolidFire account represents a unique volume owner and receives its own set of Challenge-Handshake Authentication Protocol (CHAP) credentials.
 You can access volumes assigned to an account either by using the account name and the relative CHAP credentials or through a volume access group.
 An account can have up to two-thousand volumes assigned to it, but a volume can belong to only one account.